nothankyouplease-csfasdfasdfasdf/nothankyouplease-csfasdfasdfasdf.github.io/_posts/Threat Research/2025-08-20-DieselVortex.md

 The dominant chat, containing 1,255 messages, was conducted in Armenian using Latin script, with occasional Russian messages.
 Operators discussed:

 * Credential harvesting results
-* MCs - Motor Carrier (companies that transports goods/cargo)
+* MCs - Motor Carrier (companies that transport goods/cargo)
 * SMS / Call spoofing services
 * Remote, Monitoring & Management (RMM) tools

-Although 14 unique Telegram user IDs registered to the platform, the majority of the mesages were sent by 4 users:
+Although 14 unique Telegram user IDs registered to the platform, the majority of the messages were sent by 4 users:

 | **User ID** | **username** | **# of messages** |